richardslab/dynamic_QTL_COVID19/README.md

 5. Plot MR results for variants that passed MR and colocalization sensitivity testing
 6. Collect data for all states for putatively causal variants (for making a heatmap plot)
 7. Make the heatmap plot demonstrating the role of cell, cell stimulation, time after stimulation, and disease state on colocalization.
-8. Get necessary data for the proteomics analysis
-9. Run logistic regression for proteomics analysis.

 Package versions:
 TwoSampleMR: v0.5.6